towardsuffering/chrisblogsdev/src/pages/about.md

 #### Tech Enthusiasm

 - Technology is my driving force.
-I am consistently excited about exploring new tech frontiers, viewing areas like databases, programming, and emerging technologies as opportunities for continual learning and creativity.
+I am consistently excited about exploring new tech frontiers and viewing areas like databases, programming, and emerging technologies as opportunities for continual learning and creativity.

 #### Environmental Consciousness